Derin Gezgin

 I am a third-year undergraduate student at Connecticut College, double majoring in Computer Science and Statistics and Data Science.

-While pursuing my degrees, I collaborate with professors at Connecticut College, Cornell University, and University of Pennsylvania on research projects in areas such as artificial intelligence for games, computer vision, and software engineering.
+While pursuing my degrees, I collaborate with professors at Connecticut College, University of Vermont, Cornell University, and University of Pennsylvania on research projects in areas such as artificial intelligence for games, computer vision, software engineering. and continual learning.
 At the same time, I work as a teaching assistant and grader for multiple Computer Science and Statistics courses.
+I am currently the Head Teaching Assistant of the Department of Computer Science at Connecticut College.
 I was also a member of the Connecticut College Computer Science Student Advisory Board as the Diversity Chair.
 My Erdős number is 4.

 Research